milonmaze/privacy-terms-observatory/www.ebay.com/help/policies/member-behaviour-policies/user-privacy-notice-privacy-policy?id=4260.md

 - opens in new window or tab
  page.
 For U.S. sellers (including those in California, Nevada, North Dakota, and Vermont), please follow the link to eBay Commerce Inc.'s U.S. Consumer Privacy Notice
 - opens in new window or tab
 .
-For additional disclosures for specific regions or countries, including Brazil and mainland of People's Republic of China, please review our Regional Privacy Disclosures
+For additional disclosures for specific regions or countries, including Brazil, mainland of People's Republic of China, and the United Kingdom, please review our Regional Privacy Disclosures
 - opens in new window or tab
  page.

 Previous User Privacy Notice
-Was this article helpful for you?
+Was this article helpful?

 You might also be interested in: